 That poor dead warlord, I wish it were you instead.

-She’s been turned by the enemy before we even meet her, so who we do meet on the train is a woman selling out her country and in her own words; “directly funding terrorists,” yet she’s got a massive chip on her shoulder when she enters the story.
+She’s been turned by the enemy before we even meet her, so who we do meet on the train is a woman selling out her country and in her very own words; “directly funding terrorists,” yet she’s got a massive chip on her shoulder when she enters the story.

 I’m a terrible person willing to help kill millions, that’s why I’m so smarmy and self absorbed.